Tenghy23/testEmailModule/README.md

 The outcome will be
 - Enum returned: STATUS_EMAIL_INVALID, OTP value generated: </no value generated>
 - Enum returned: STATUS_EMAIL_FAIL, OTP value generated: </no value generated>
-- Enum returned: STATUS_EMAIL_OK, OTP value generated: You OTP Code is 158488.
+- Enum returned: STATUS_EMAIL_OK, OTP value generated: You OTP Code is XXXXXX.
 The code is valid for 1 minute

 <b>7.
-Next to test check_OTP, we will use these three methods of testing</b>
+Next to test check_OTP, we will key in the email address supplied in the first API to trigger the input from the console.
+We can now use the console to test input.</b>

+<b>8.
+To test check_OTP, we perform 3 different types of scenario</b><br>
+	- after input valid email, key in a different 6 digit value in the console, more than 10 times
+	- leave the input hanging for more than 1 minute
+	- key in OTP generated from the first API

+The outcome will be
-<u>to test successful flow...
-[STATUS_OTP_OK: OTP is valid and checked]</u>
+- STATUS_OTP_OK: OTP is valid and checked
-- "158488" </ valid number which was generated, retry = false>

-<u>to test fail flow...
-[STATUS_OTP_FAIL: OTP is wrong after 10 tries]</u>
+- STATUS_OTP_FAIL: OTP is wrong after 10 tries
-- step 1. call API with "158488" </set retry = true>, and do not close the project
-- step 2. call API with "158488" </set retry = false>
-you will notice that numberOfTries count will be set to 10 in the second call, because in the first call, we have persisted the value, and hence the outcome will show
- Enum: 5, Message: STATUS_OTP_FAIL

-<u>to test timeout...
-[STATUS_OTP_TIMEOUT: timeout after 1 min]</u>
-- step 1.
-Restart the project, go to EmailService and uncomment line 102 [delay 61 seconds]
-- step 2. comment line 101 [delay 1 seconds]
-- step 3. call API with "158488" </set retry = false>, and wait 61 seconds for the call to finish you will notice that the error thrown out would be the delay message Enum: 6, Message: STATUS_OTP_TIMEOUT
+- STATUS_OTP_OK: OTP is valid and checked